Edimilson Fernandes: Loan to Young Boys

+Loan to Brest

+On 30 August 2024, Fernandes signed for Ligue 1 club Brest on loan for the season, with an option for the club to make the deal permanent.

+Return to Young Boys

+On 14 July 2025, Fernandes returned to Young Boys on a permanent basis and signed a four-year contract with the club.

 International career

 Fernandes made his debut for the Switzerland under-21 team in March 2016 in a 1–1 draw with England.
 In his second game, on 2 September 2016, he scored his first international goal in a 3–0 win against Kazakhstan in Biel/Bienne.

 In November 2016, Fernandes received his first call-up to the senior Switzerland squad for a match against the Faroe Islands.
 He made his senior debut against them, coming off the bench in the 69th minute.

 In May 2019, he played in 2019 UEFA Nations League Finals, where his team finished fourth.

-In 2021, he was called up to the national team for the 2020 UEFA European Championship, where the team created one of the main sensations of the tournament reaching the quarter-finals.
+In 2021, he was called up to the national team for the 2020 UEFA European Championship, where the team created one of the main sensations of the tournament by reaching the quarter-finals.

 Personal life

-Fernandes was born in Sion, Switzerland, of Portuguese and Cape Verdean descent.
+Fernandes was born in Sion, Switzerland, to a family of Portuguese and Cape Verdean descent.
 He is the cousin of Swiss international footballer Gelson Fernandes, Portuguese international footballer Manuel Fernandes and ex-Sunderland midfielder Cabral.